-Hawley is a lively house for girls in Years 9 and 10.
+Hawley is a lively house for girls in Years 3 to 10.
 Girls in Hawley are able to thrive and reach their full potential during these important formative years.
 Hawley girls work hard, learn new skills and develop friendships that they will keep for life.

-We seek to create a family atmosphere where every girl is known and affirmed and feels an integral part of the New Hall family.
+“In Hawley House, we seek to create a family atmosphere where every girl is known and affirmed and feels an integral part of the New Hall family”.

 Full BoardingFull Boarding

 The majority of boarders at New Hall are full boarders, staying at school throughout the term and going home for half term breaks and school holidays.
 With structure and routine, they have every opportunity to achieve their potential, both academically and socially.
 A full programme of co-curricular and house activities means that there is always something to do.

 Freed from a daily school journey, Hawley weekly boarders can concentrate on academic study while having extra time to invest in their co-curricular interests and talents, such as music, sport or drama.
 Weekly boarders may either depart on Fridays or remain for Saturday activities.
 Most weekly boarders choose to return on Sunday evenings, although they may return on Monday mornings if they prefer.

 Students who flexi-board for two or three nights per week in Hawley are often active in many aspects of school life.
 They benefit from the ability to stay at New Hall with friends after a day of lessons, sport, music and other activities